-Value Benefit Value Narrative Responsive digital experience, To ensure that all our service users are able to access the through multiple contact channels support they need, when they need it. that are easily accessible To ensure that we resolve any faults as quickly as possible, including first contact resolution where applicable.
-The right technology, at the right time, to access the right data, to meet the end user's To provide our service users with the best possible technology so that they can perform effectively in their role in the organisation - 'IT Just Works' business/clinical needs Underpin and enabling the digital strategies of our member organisations To ensure that our business and digital strategy supports and complements the digital aspirations and strategies of our member organisations, ensuring equity across the partnership.
+Value Benefit Value Narrative Responsive digital experience, through multiple contact channels that are easily accessible To ensure that all our service users are able to access the support they need, when they need it.
+To ensure that we resolve any faults as quickly as possible, including first contact resolution where applicable.
+The right technology, at the right time, to access the right data, to meet the end user's business/clinical needs To provide our service users with the best possible technology so that they can perform effectively in their role in the organisation - 'IT Just Works' Underpin and enabling the digital strategies of our member organisations To ensure that our business and digital strategy supports and complements the digital aspirations and strategies of our member organisations, ensuring equity across the partnership.
 Providing ICT systems that are highly secure, available and easily accessible at all times To provide and maintain an infrastructure that is fit for purpose, ensuring that all systems are accessible via the HBL Hybrid Cloud.
 Solution driven & forward thinking in innovation and technology design and advancement Horizon scanning to identify new technologies to keep the partnership evergreen and up to date with IT industry developments.
 Commitment to developing and delivering innovative solutions and services, embracing value-add technologies and systems.